jfoucher/Jimmy/README.md

 Jimmy is a native [gemini](https://en.wikipedia.org/wiki/Gemini_(protocol)) client for MacOs, written in SwiftUI.
 It aims to be lightweight and efficient, while having a design that integrates perfectly with MacOs

-It is currently a very early prototype, and not much works yet.
+It is currently a very early prototype, but most things are starting to work.

 What does work:

 - Basic navigation and error handling
 - Multiple tabs
-- Display of text and links
+- Display of text, links and images

-What does not work:

-- Images and other content types
-- Link handling sometimes flaky, needs proper parser

 ## Screenshots